Atlanta VC Directory

 Ellis Capital[1][3]

-Early-stage investor focusing on media, telecommunications, internet technology, healthcare, social media, financial services, and real estate.
-Partners with seasoned entrepreneurs, and provides strategic and operational support.
+Atlanta-based early/growth stage investor founded by Andy Ellis.
+Focuses on media, telecommunications, internet/consumer technology, healthcare, social media, fintech, and real estate.
+Partners with seasoned entrepreneurs, providing strategic and operational support.
+Still operating out of Atlanta.

 Fintech Ventures Fund[2]